det-lab/docker-lesson/docs/04_basic-commands.md

 # 5: Basic Docker Commands
-Once Docker is installed, you'll primarily use the `docker` CLI to interact with images and containers.
+Once Docker is installed, you'll primarily use the `docker` CLI (Command-Line Interface) to interact with images and containers.
 Here's some of the essential commands that cover the full lifecycle: build, run, inspect, and manage.
+You will need to run these commands in a shell.
 ## Building a Docker Image
 To create a container, you first need an image.
 If you have a `Dockerfile`, you can build an image from it:
 ```bash